bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 -***************************************************************************************************************-

 Hola Friend,

 I think so far your doing a great job with learning BFS.
 I go into futher details on the changes I made in the ansers.md file and you can now see a graph when it runs!
 How cool is that?

 The one thing I want to mention is about variable naming.
-I try to label variable as close to what there doing.So instead of just using "x" think about what "x" is.
+I try to label variable as close to what there doing.
+So instead of just using "x" think about what "x" is.
 Is "x" a stack or quece?
 Then you should name "x", stack just so its more clear what "x" is.
 This also helps when your working with a bunch of people and a new devloper clearity and simplisty are key.

 Otherwise everything looks good my friend and the graph_demo runs like a well oiled machine!
 Good work!

 Always here if you need me,

 Max Washington

 -***************************************************************************************************************-